faroukx/Obsidian-shiba-inu-theme/README.md

 **I highly recommend to install the Style Settings plugin in the Plugins Community Store for a more pleasant use of the theme.**

+## Support
-Thank you for using the Shiba Inu theme!
+Thank you for using the Shiba Inu theme ❤️
 <img src="https://github.com/faroukx/Obsidian-shiba-inu-theme/blob/main/img/Shiba-Inu-Background.jpg?raw=true">

 <center>